You will not find happiness at work.

 Certainly not on the path the happiness.
-No, do not pursue happiness, allow it to be a “great side effect” and instead seek responsibility.
+Do not pursue happiness, allow it to be a “great side effect,” and instead seek responsibility.

 Happiness is derived from meaning and meaning is derived from responsibility.

-Therefore it is the responsibilities we’re willing to bear (in both our personal and professional lives) which produce lasting happiness and contentment.
+Therefore, the responsibilities we’re willing to bear (in our personal and professional lives) produce lasting happiness and contentment.

 No matter what you do, happiness at work will be fleeting.
 You have moments of happiness, which inevitably will fade.
 But the opposite is also true.
-Your feelings of frustration, bored, or even anger at work will fade as well.
+Your feelings of frustration, bored, or even anger at work will also fade.

 Your goal shouldn’t be to achieve a state of perpetual happiness.
 That is an impossible expectation that will only make happiness more difficult to attain.

 The trick is to find happiness in the pursuit.
-Seek responsibility and find meaning in order to create moments of happiness.
-We’re not trying to become robots, just better versions of ourselves; happy, purpose-driven versions.
+Seek responsibility and find meaning to create moments of happiness.
+We’re not trying to become robots, just better versions of ourselves: happy, purpose-driven versions.

 The pessimist sees difficulty in every opportunity.
 The optimist sees the opportunity in every difficulty.~ Winston Churchill

 This is the way.